 Measure Submission Type:

-Patients aged ≥ 18 years on the date of the encounter.
-This information can be entered in DrChrono in the patient chart under the Demographics tab with the Patient Date of Birth.
+Date of Birth information can be entered in DrChrono in the patient chart under the Demographics tab with the Patient Date of Birth.

 DENOMINATOR NOTE: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.

-Eligible professional or eligible clinician attests to documenting, updating, or reviewing a patient’s current medications using all immediate resources available on the date of the encounter.
+Eligible clinician attests to documenting, updating, or reviewing a patient’s current medications using all immediate resources available on the date of the encounter.

 You can enter medications in a patient's chart by sending a prescription, medication history reconciliation, or adding a medication to a patient's medication list.

-Current Medications – Medications the patient is presently taking, including all prescriptions, over-the-counter, herbals, and vitamin/mineral/dietary (nutritional) supplements with each medication’s name, dosage, frequency, and administered route.
+Current Medications – Medications the patient is presently taking including all prescriptions, over-the-counters, herbals, vitamins, minerals, dietary (nutritional) supplements, and cannabis/cannabidiol products with each medication’s name, dosage, frequency and administered route.